 Just like with people, first impressions of a company are crucial.

-Similarly, new team members receive a first impression of your team as they come aboard.
-They are feeling things out during this period to determine if this is a place they’ll want to be for the long term.
-Thus, it’s important to keep first impressions in mind as you welcome new employees to your team.
-These first few days will often determine whether you’ve gained a loyal employee or you’ll be seeing the position vacant again very soon
+It’s important to keep the first impressions in mind as you welcome new employees to your team.
+These first few days will often determine whether you’ve gained a loyal employee or if you’ll be seeing the position vacant again very soon

-By reflecting on these onboarding tips, you can restructure or reinforce your onboarding process to ensure it becomes an effective retention tool.
+By reflecting on these onboarding best practices and tips, you can restructure or reinforce your onboarding process to ensure it becomes an effective retention tool.

 When we asked our experts what the number-one onboarding mistake was, we received a variety of answers, but all of them shared a common theme: in one way or another, the mistake was in not providing sufficient guidance or training to ensure success.
 Across the board, experts agreed that this mistake led to longer time to proficiency, slow adoption of the company culture, increased frustration for the new hire, and ultimately, higher turnover rates.

 Too many companies give the new hire some paperwork and leave it at that.

 Stacy Lindenberg of Talent Seed Consulting warns that organizations shouldn’t confuse new hire orientation with onboarding.
 “Too often, companies think that by providing orientation, they are ‘onboarding’ the new employee,” says Lindenberg, and she’s not alone in her opinion.
 According to Heidi Kurter of Heidi Lynne Consulting, “throwing the employee into the fire in a ‘sink or swim’ type of mentality . . . is the easiest way to chase an employee away.”